 François Lunel

-In 1992, at the age of 20, he traveled to besieged Sarajevo and undertook the making of two fiction films, La Promenade and Jours Tranquilles à Sarajevo, tributes to the Bosnian cultural resistance.
-He continued his filmmaking career in 1996, directing several documentaries for cinema and television, while also beginning to teach at the University of Marne-la-Vallée and later at La Fémis.
+Born in Paris in 1971, François Lunel is a film maker, writer and stage director.
+In 1992 he traveled to besieged Sarajevo and made two fiction films, La Promenade and Jours Tranquilles à Sarajevo, tributes to the Bosnian cultural resistance.
+He continued his filmmaking career in 1996, directing several documentaries for cinema and television, while also teaching at the University of Marne-la-Vallée and later at La Fémis.
+Between 1998 and 2012, he directed around ten films, both fiction and documentary.
+In 2010 he published Keremma, a novel set in Finistère, with Riveneuve Editions.

 François Lunel took part in the Annual Selection of Groupe Ouest for the development of his feature film Rochus, co-written with Damir Mujagić.
 The project was also selected for La Sélection in 2015, an event co-organized by Groupe Ouest and the Gan Foundation for Cinema.